-Emotionally Immature Parents: What Lingers Into Adulthood
+Emotionally Immature Parents: How Emotional Neglect Shapes Adulthood

+Not all neglect is obvious.
+Much of developmental or relational trauma isn’t visible from the outside.
 On the surface, things may have looked stable—your basic needs were met, life appeared functional—but emotional attunement is a different layer entirely.

 You may not have consistently experienced being mirrored, soothed, or guided in a way that helped you make sense of your inner world.